The days of bland baby rice are already behind you, and your newly weaned baby is getting more used to eating solid food.

 Meaty

-It’s a very different taste and texture for him, but one that’s important for him to get used to, as for most babies, meat will be the primary source of protein.
+Well-cooked meat is a very different taste and texture for your baby, but one that's important for him to get used to, as for most babies, meat will be the primary source of protein.
 Chicken is the best meat to try first, as it has a milder taste than red meat.

-Babies shouldn’t be given salt, but foods that have a salty taste, such as cheese, are exciting for tiny tastebuds that have so far only been used to sweet and bland purees.
+Babies shouldn't be given salt, but foods that have a salty taste, such as cheese, are exciting for tiny tastebuds.

-Try mashing cheese into potato to boost his protein and calcium levels, or offering vegetables in a cheesy sauce; this is also a good way to make green vegetables, such as broccoli, more palatable, as your baby may not be keen on their bitter taste after the sweetness of root veg like carrots and squash.
+Try mashing cheese into potato to boost your baby's protein and calcium levels, or offering vegetables in a cheesy sauce; this is also a good way to make green vegetables, such as broccoli, more palatable, as your baby may not be keen on their bitter taste after the sweetness of root veg such as carrots and squash.

 Fishy